Elene's Story: The Greatest Reason in the World to Reduce Medical Errors

 We immediately went to the ICU reception area and asked why the priest came to pray with us and was told that it was hospital policy to comfort family members while a loved one was in the ICU.

-At approximately 11:30 PM, I was told Elene’s heart had stopped beating.
-She was…gone.
+At approximately 11:30 PM, I was advised that she passed away after her heart stopped beating.

 Since that awful night, all we have asked for as a family was for the hospital (as an organization) to accept responsibility for their failures during Elene's care.